 - Yamasaki, J. (2009).
 Though much is taken, much abides: The storied world of aging in a fictionalized retirement home.
 Health Communication, 24, 588-596.

-- Reviewer: Atlantic Journal of Communication, Communication Monographs, Communication Quarterly, Journal of Aging and Health, Journal of Family Communication, Qualitative Health Research, Oxford University Press
+- Reviewer: Communication Monographs, Journal of Aging and Health, Journal of Family Communication, Qualitative Health Research, Research on Aging, Oxford University Press

 - Top Paper Award (NCA Communication & Aging Division, 2013)